Are statins truly necessary? I think that very much depends on circumstances.

 If you like this post please give it a share.

 An update: Peter’s cholesterol is now just above 6 and that is where it seems to sit.
-He gets blood tests regularly so that we can monitor it and sees a blood specialist who is happy about his HDL and LDL levels.
-It wasn’t even hard work.
+He has blood tests regularly so that we can monitor it and sees a blood specialist who is happy about his HDL and LDL levels.
+It wasn’t hard work.
 We cut out most saturated fats, added in lots of monounsaturated fats and plenty of probiotics, prebiotics and fibre.